protoloft/klipper_z_calibration/README.md

 ### Configurations

+>:bulb: **NEW:** The X and Y coordinates are now combined into one option with a "X,Y" value.

 The following configuration is needed to activate the plugin and to set some needed values:

->:bulb: **NEW:** If the nozzle cannot be probed with the mag-probe attached (e.g.: Voron V1), then
-> it's now possible to detach (start_gcode), attach before probing the switch (before_switch_gcode)
-> and even detaching it at the end (end_gcode).

 ```text
 [z_calibration]